boozallen/jenkins-templating-engine/docs/concepts/library-development/library-configuration-file.md

 Currently, the library configuration file is only used to validate library configurations.

 !!! info "Reference"
-    A comprensive overview of the [library configuration schema](../../reference/library-configuration-schema.md) can be found in the Reference section.
+    A comprehensive overview of the [library configuration schema](../../reference/library-configuration-schema.md) can be found in the Reference section.

 ## Advanced Library Validations